Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 **Training behaviour:**

-- Generator loss peaked near 5.5 around epoch 40 and steadily declined below 2 after epoch 80 This shows somewhat stable adversarial convergence. *Figure 4: Generator Loss*
+- *Figure 4: Generator Loss* shown peaked near 5.5 around epoch 40 and steadily declined below 2 after epoch 80 This shows somewhat stable adversarial convergence.
     ![Alt Text](images/gen_optuna_trial13_rerun.png)
-- Discriminator loss oscillated 0.4 – 1.4, is means some degree of healthy competition, but no model collapse. *Figure 5: Discriminator Loss*
+- *Figure 5: Discriminator Loss* shown oscillated 0.4 – 1.4, is means some degree of healthy competition, but no model collapse.
 ![Alt Text](images/disc_optuna_trial13_rerun.png)

 ![Alt Text](images/predict_eval_t13.png)
 As shown in *Figure 6*, you can clearly see there is minimal improvement when compared to baseline model.

 ### Follow up approach: Enhanced Trial 13

+Our goal is to reduce over-smooth generations (low contrast heatmaps) and stabilize late-epoch GAN dynamics to improve SSIM and distributional fit.